Grad School Financial Aid

 Federal Direct Student Loans

-- Unsubsidized only – Interest on federal direct loans accrue on a daily basis.
+- Unsubsidized Student Loans: Interest on federal direct loans accrue on a daily basis.
 You pay the interest or defer interest until you graduate or are no longer enrolled or not in deferment.
 However, you are not required to pay the interest until the loan enters repayment.
-Any unpaid interest will be added to the principal amount of the loan when the loan enters repayment.
+Any unpaid interest is typically added to the principal amount of the loan when the loan enters repayment.

 - Maximum of $73,500 unsubsidized only.
 Graduate Health Professional loan limit is as much as $38,500